marinasundstrom/marinas-blog/PersonalSite/wwwroot/posts/generics-in-java-vs-dotnet.md

 myMethodString.Invoke(null, new [] { "Hello" });
 ```

-If you provide an incompatible type as argument when invoking the method, the runtime will throw an exception.
+If you provide an incompatible type as an argument when invoking the method, the runtime will throw an exception.

 ### Java: An issue with serializers and generic classes